mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ---

 Input fields allow you to create input fields for your notes metadata and interact with them in live preview and reading mode.
-A bit like properties, but not just at the top of your note.
+A bit like Obsidians properties UI, but not just at the top of your note.

 ### Creating Input Fields